chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 == Changelog ==
+= Version 8.2 =
+* removed the capability to create new submission in dashboard
+* changed the id of custom admin columns
+* updated file vscf

+= Version 8.1 =
+* some textual changes on settingspage

 = Version 8.0 =
 * name and email column on submissions page are now sortable
 * updated the changelog of last versions (hopefully more clear now)